Edited by Marina Benjamin

 A dandy can play around with gender presentation – make-up was far from uncommon for many of the great dandies – resisting societal demands of what a man ‘should’ look like.
 A working-class man might play-act in cuts of suits traditionally belonging to the aristocracy.
 A black dandy – like those profiled in Dandy Lion, an exhibition at the Museum of Contemporary Photography in Chicago in 2015 – might celebrate challenging traditional stereotypes of black masculinity.
 In The Daily Beast, Dandy Lion’s curator, Shantrelle P Lewis, said: ‘If you photograph black men who identify as straight, that … deconstructs all of your ideas about what masculinity and manhood looks like within the black community.’

 Being able to perform your own story, after all, might be the greatest human need of all.
 Groups such as the ‘La Sape’ movement in the Congo – African dandies in often poverty-racked communities whose extravagant clothes can come at the cost of financial ruin – remind us that the need to control our own lives, to celebrate who we are and who we want to be, and to share that narrative with others, is at the basis of what it is to be human.
 Dandies might be aristocrats, according to d’Aurevilly.
-But, in some sense, they’re also all of us.Make a donation
+But, in some sense, they’re also all of us.Support Aeon: make a one-off donation